cs326-final-bet/cs326-final-bet/docs/milestone-1/milestone-1.md

 Area Data.
 Contains data about an area claimed by a user's exercise track.
 To record this data we divide the world into equally sized squares which we call "areas".
 Every valid location on the ground has a corresponding area.
-Determining which area a coordinate falls in is easy because we can simply divide coordinates by the area square size to determine which area box they correspond.
+Determining which area a coordinate falls in is easy using this method.
 No need to do any sort of complex query in the database, instead just use this 2-dimensional hash function.

+How this logic works is outside the scope of milestone 1.
+However in preparation for future milestones our team has solved this problem ([`area-tiles/area-tiles.md`](../area-tiles/area-tiles.md)).

+Area Data JSON:

+- `position` (Object)
+  - `lat` (Number)
+  - `long` (Number)
+- `trackIds` (Number[])
+- `ownerId` (Number)

+The `trackIds` field records the ID of every track which encompassed the area tile.
+The current winner who owns this area tile is recorded in the `ownerId` field.

+User interactions:

+- Any time the user submits a new work out the area tiles they claim will be recorded.
+- Any time the user loads the area page the area tiles the user will see on the map will be queried and returned.
+This will be used to show the winner of each tile.

 # Pages
 ## Register Page